CosmoJelly/playlistify/README.md

 # playlistify
-A program to turn your Spotify playlist into a YouTube playlist on your account.
+A program to turn your Spotify playlist into a YouTube playlist on your account and keep them synced across platforms.